UniversalDependencies/UD_Greek-Lesbian/README.md

 ### Special Annotations

-* Voicing and euphonic annotations in the MISC column using MSeg|MGloss format to document these phenomena explicitly
+* Voicing and euphonic annotations appear in the `MISC` column using the `MSeg|MGloss` format to explicitly document these phenomena.

-* Orthographic standardization integrated with annotations, preserving original dialectal forms in the FORM column while providing standardized forms in the MISC column
+* Orthographic standardization is integrated with annotations, preserving original dialectal forms in the `FORM` column while providing standardized forms in `MISC`.

-* Parallel translations of each sentence in SMG to facilitate comparative research
+* Parallel translations of each sentence in SMG facilitate comparative research.
+* Metadata fields such as `sent_id` and `source` identify whether a sentence originates from written or oral data.

 ## Data Sources